mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ### Realm Initialization

-Traditionally before using Realm for querying information in our project, we had to set up database properties like name, version, migration rules etc. Let's change them according to new SDK.
+Traditionally before using Realm for querying information in our project, we had to set up database properties like name, version, migration rules etc. Let's change them according to the new SDK.

 Steps with JAVA SDK :